Jabu012/Khula/README.md

 - **AI Engine:** Google Gemini 3 Flash (@google/genai)
 - **Deployment:** Google Cloud Run
 - **Icons:** Lucide React (Custom SVG implementations)

+## © Intellectual Property

+© 2026 Jabulani Dube.
+All rights reserved.

+Khula Tutor, its architecture, algorithms, AI tutoring methodology, and system design are the intellectual property of the author.

+This repository is provided for demonstration, evaluation, and academic purposes only.
+No part of this project may be reproduced, distributed, or used commercially without explicit permission from the author.

+For inquiries regarding licensing or collaboration, please contact: dubejabulanil6@gmail.com